caoshi/datascience_coursera_get_and_clean_data/README.md

 1. make sure these files are in your working directory: "X_train.txt", "y_train.txt","subject_train.txt", "X_test.txt", "y_test.txt", "subject_test.txt", "features.txt","activity_labels.txt"

+2. I combind the train data and test data, filted data with mean and std required by the question.
+The x data was labeled according features and y data was labeled according activity data.
+Then the x, y data and subject data were used to generate a dataframe.
+Fianlly, the output contains all the mean data for activities and subjects.
+Other details can be found in the CodeBook.md in the same repo

-2. after run the program, you will get two txt files.
+3. after run the program, you will get two txt files.
 The one with the name "final_output.txt" is for the tidy data set.